ahaenggli/AzureAD-LDAP-wrapper/README.md

 If set to true there are more detailed logs in the console output.

+### LDAP_FILTER_CASEINSENSITIVE (default: false)

+If set to true equality filters in search will be compared without case sensitivity

 ### LDAP_ALLOWCACHEDLOGINONFAILURE (default: true)

 allows login from cached sambaNTPassword.